dasdy/glover/README.md

 ### Live-reload

 For development, it's easy to use [air](https://github.com/air-verse/air).
-I tested this repo with `v1.61.1`.
-You will also need a [tailwind-cli](https://tailwindcss.com/blog/standalone-cli) and [templ](https://templ.guide/quick-start/installation#go-install) in your PATH.
+Make sure to install npm to make changes to the css/js related things.

 ```shell
 make run-dev